-There are several types of saturated fats, for example stearic acid, myristic acid, palmitic acid and lauric acid.
+The some different types of saturated fats include myristic acid, palmitic acid, stearic acid and lauric acid.

 This acid is found in coconut oil, dairy products and palm oil, and is associated with raising blood cholesterol levels.
 Specifically for coconut oil, there are associated increases in LDL cholesterol, but it raises HDL cholesterol even more, so although it is raising the total blood cholesterol levels, your overall HDL to LDL cholesterol ratio levels may improve.
 Coconut oil has not been shown to be any better or worse than any other saturated fat.
 When buying coconut oil, always try to purchase less refined and less processed choices so that oil will contain more phytonutrients and the fatty acids close to original form.